Meenakshiratnawat/pingme-chat-application/README.md

 - **Who is typing:** Show typing indicators when the other user is typing
 - **Message delivery in realtime:** New messages instantly delivered across all active clients
 - **Contact requests:** Realtime contact request system — send, receive, and accept contact requests with instant feedback
+- **Contact request notifications:** When a contact request is sent, the target user receives an instant in-app notification via Socket.IO
+- **Realtime contact acceptance:** When a contact request is accepted, both users immediately see each other added to their contacts — no refresh required
 - **Read receipts:** Visual feedback showing if the recipient has read the message
 🐞 **Robust error handling:** Implemented on both server and client sides to handle API errors, socket disconnects, and edge cases gracefully